Financial Wellness Month

 For more tips on giving and information on tax benefits, click here.

 Tip no. 12 Negotiate a better deal with your service companies.
-As loyal customers you have the right to know if you’re getting the most bang out of your buck.
+As loyal customers, you have the right to know if you’re getting the most bang for your buck.
 How do you start?
 Well first, put on your negotiating hat!
 Second, call your service providers.
 Some great services to look into calling to renegotiate include:

 Estimated saving: $400 a year according to Bankrate

-Negotiating a better service deal can help you cut monthly cost, so call your service companies today and take advantage of New Year specials!
+Negotiating a better service deal can help you cut monthly costs, so call your service companies today and take advantage of New Year specials!

 Dave Ramsey makes a solid point when he says, “we buy things we don’t need with money we don’t have to impress people we don’t like.”